The AGPAL Group of Companies strongly supports marriage equality, diversity and inclusion across Australia

 From 12 September 2017, the Australian Bureau of Statistics will begin to send out marriage equality postal surveys, and all survey responses must be received by 6pm, 7 November 2017.
 Voting YES in this survey is a crucial step to achieving marriage equality in Australia.

 The AGPAL Group of Companies letter of support for marriage equality, September 2016

 “We, the AGPAL Group of Companies, write to express our strong support for marriage equality.

 With company values that embrace and celebrate diversity, partnership and integrity, our staff and Board Directors believe in inclusivity, fair opportunities and entitlements for every one of our Australian community members, no matter their differences.

 We recognise the right of our lesbian, gay, bisexual, transgender and intersex (LGBTI) employees, surveyors, clients, stakeholders, family members and friends to live and work free of prejudice and discrimination.
 This includes the right to marry the partner of their choice.

-Globally, over twenty countries have passed laws to allow same sex marriage, including countries that are culturally similar to ours like New Zealand, the United States of America, Canada, and Great Britain.
+Globally, over twenty countries have passed laws to allow same-sex marriage, including countries that are culturally similar to ours like New Zealand, the United States of America, Canada, and Great Britain.
 These countries did so with lower support for marriage equality than Australia is seeing right now.
-On May 22 2015, the Republic of Ireland held a referendum to sanction same sex marriage.
+On May 22 2015, the Republic of Ireland held a referendum to sanction same-sex marriage.
 A Yes vote was supported by the Government, all major political parties and the voters themselves.
-On June 26 2015, the U.S. Supreme court returned a judgement in favour of legalising same sex marriage across all 50 states.
+On June 26 2015, the U.S. Supreme court returned a judgment in favour of legalising same-sex marriage across all 50 states.
 These two events see Australia isolated among countries with English as a first language.

 We strongly support marriage equality.”